 Most recently, Snezana's interests have been the place of mathematics education in developing national intellectual landscapes, and international networks, from the early modern times to the end of the 20th century

-Snezana would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Snezana would be pleased to consider supervising doctoral students with the following research interests/topics: